Keeping your chickens cool in the summer is more important than winter care.

 Chickens can and do adjust to hot conditions; you can raise chickens nearly anywhere in the world.
 Over time, the chickens get used to the heat and tolerate it well.
 Two years ago, I visited St. Thomas, and chickens roam everywhere freely.
 They tolerate the heat well!

 However, heat waves pose a serious risk to your chickens.
 That’s why you should pay close attention to your local forecast during the summer to prepare accordingly.

 Keep Chickens Cool in the Summer: 12 Tips

 Humans need to stay hydrated, and chickens do as well.
 Clean, cool water is essential for your flock to survive hot temperatures.

 The general rule is for you to provide 500 milliliters of fresh water per bird per day.
-That means for every 7 adult chickens you have, you need one gallon of fresh water.
+That means for every seven adult chickens you have, you need one gallon of fresh water.

 However, when the temperatures spike, they can drink up to twice as much water.
-If you don’t provide enough water, they’ll eat less or lay fewer eggs.
+They’ll eat less or lay fewer eggs if you don’t provide enough water.
 Water is everything.

 - Add extra waterers to make sure that each bird has access to water.

 - Try putting the waterers in shady areas to make the water stay cooler.

 - Put fresh water out each morning and evening.